-Dan’s Famous Whiskey Steak will definitely become your new favorite grilled steak!
-An easy steak recipe spiked with a touch of whiskey for extra flavor!
+Dan’s Famous Whiskey Steak is a family favorite dinner!
+An easy steak recipe spiked with a touch of whiskey for extra flavor and tenderness!

 We use our favorite steak marinade for this steak recipe, but you can use it on chicken or pork too!
 The whiskey and ketchup not only flavor the meat but tenderizes it to make the most juicy, tender steak ever.